tweag/topiary/README.md

 #### Experimental

-These languages formatting styles are subject to change and/or not yet considered production-ready.
+These languages' formatting styles are subject to change and/or not yet considered production-ready.
 They can be accessed in Topiary by specifying the path to their query files.